-The OAFI Foundation, together with the SECA, (Spanish Society for Quality Care), SETRADE (Spanish Society of Sports Traumatology), SEMERGEN (Spanish Society of Primary Care Doctor), SER (Spanish Society of Rheumatology), SEFAC (Spanish Society of Family and Community Pharmacy), SEMG (Spanish Society of General and Family Doctors), semFYC (Spanish Society of Family and Community Medicine), University of Barcelona – Faculty of Medicine and Health Sciences, among others, proposes to the health authorities to develop and implement a management model for osteoarthritis that allows early diagnosis, preventive and rehabilitative intervention, the empowerment of patients and family, continuity of care, the correct therapeutic compliance, the efficient use of resources and the effectiveness in results of this assistance process.
+The OAFI Foundation, together with the SECA, (Spanish Society for Quality Care), SETRADE (Spanish Society of Sports Traumatology), SEMERGEN (Spanish Society of Primary Care Doctor), SER (Spanish Society of Rheumatology), SEFAC (Spanish Society of Family and Community Pharmacy), SEMG (Spanish Society of General and Family Doctors), semFYC (Spanish Society of Family and Community Medicine), University of Barcelona – Faculty of Medicine and Health Sciences, among others, propose to the health authorities to develop and implement a management model for osteoarthritis that allows early diagnosis, preventive and rehabilitative intervention, the empowerment of patients and family, continuity of care, the correct therapeutic compliance, the efficient use of resources and the effectiveness in results of this assistance process.

 SUMMARY Statements Affiliated entities (in order of intervention):

-- Jose Polo, Vice President SEMERGEN: “As primary care physicians, we consider osteoarthritis as a serious health problem, where the patient is fragile due to comorbidities and polymedication.
-We need to fight for equity in the public health system, raise awareness among health professionals and patients to prevent and delay as much as possible the appearance of osteoarthritis by changing lifestyles.
+- Jose Polo, Vice President SEMERGEN: “As primary care doctors, we consider osteoarthritis to be a serious health problem, in which we find a multi-pathological and multi-medicated patient who is extremely fragile.
+We must fight for equity in the public health system, raise awareness among health professionals and patients to prevent and delay the onset of osteoarthritis as much as possible by changing lifestyles.